Federal Way, Washington Therapists

 Mental Health Services Available in Federal Way, Washington

 The King County Mental Health Plan as published by the University of Washington describes a comprehensive array of mental health services including crisis service, residential treatment, inpatient, and outpatient.

-- Crisis services include a toll-free hotline, on call workers, and a triage unit outside the hospital setting.
+- Crisis services include a toll-free hotline, on-call workers, and a triage unit outside the hospital setting.
 Professionals perform a complete assessment to stabilize the client and then make appropriate referrals for services, including hospitalization when necessary.

 - Residential treatment facilities help those dealing with a mental health condition the opportunity to develop the skills to one day live independently.
 These locations are staffed around the clock with professionals who help clients learn to take medications on schedule, prepare meals for themselves, and interact with others appropriately in social situations.

-- Inpatient services differ from residential in that they are generally short term stays of no more than 10 days.
+- Inpatient services differ from residential in that they are generally short-term stays of no more than 10 days.
 The goal is to stabilize those experiencing a temporary mental health crisis.
 Inpatient facilities serve both children and adults.

 - Outpatient services are designed for those who can function on a day-to-day basis in the community with the help of supportive in-home skills building.
-Outpatient assistance generally lasts from six months to one year, but they can be extended if a demonstrated need still exists.
+Outpatient assistance generally lasts from six months to one year, but it can be extended if a demonstrated need still exists.
 Some typical components are case management, medication management, family counseling, and individual therapy.